 Revised Edition of the Australian Soil Classification (Isbell

-to the Tenosol soil order and these will substantially improve
+2002) included changes to the Tenosol soil order which substantially improved

 the utility of the system in southern and western parts of the

 continent.
-Minor sections have been updated to reflect changes
+Minor sections were updated to reflect changes

 since the original publication in 1996.